Improving online FDR procedures via online analogs of e-closure and compound e-values: Conclusion

 \section{Conclusion}

 We introduced a general framework for improving several online multiple testing procedures under unknown dependence, with a focus on SupFDR control.
 We presented two approaches that trade off power and computational cost while both strictly improving over existing methods.
 Our first approach uses the online e-closure principle to produce \emph{closed} procedures that dominate their baselines, including $\CeLOND$ for e-values and $\overline{\rLOND}$ for p-values.
-These closed procedures can yield the largest power gains but are computationally expensive in long streams.
+These closed procedures can yield large power gains but are computationally expensive in long streams.
 Our second approach is the donation framework, which constructs online compound e-values via $\boldsymbol{\gamma}$-weighted donations and yields computationally efficient, strictly improved procedures such as donation e-LOND and donation r-LOND.
-Together, these results provide a principled menu of improvements: methods using the online e-closure principle are a uniformly more powerful but more expensive benchmark, while donation methods retain power improvements with efficient test-level computation.
+Together, these results provide a principled menu of improvements: closed methods provide a strong but more expensive benchmark, while donation methods retain power improvements with efficient test-level computation and can be preferable on some instances.
 An interesting direction for future work is to further narrow the computational gap between closed and donation procedures, or show that there is an irreducible difference between them.